-Total Credits: 15 Sport Business, B.A.
+Sport Business, B.A.

-The sport business major provides a foundation of study in business applied to the sport industry, its products, and its services.
-The primary goals of the program are (1) to develop an in-depth knowledge of planning, organizing, leading, and evaluating within the context of a sport business organization; (2) to develop competent leaders for the various professions that focus on sport; and (3) to provide the foundation for students who desire to continue their study in graduate or law school.
-The Sport Business Program provides the theoretical and practical framework for a number of professions that focus on leadership roles, including youth, amateur, and professional sports; recreational, 160 SLU UNDERGRADUATE CATALOG 2012-2013 college, and university sports; sport commissions and governing bodies; and the marketing of sport.
-The Saint Leo University Sport Business Program is accredited by the Commission on Sport Management Accreditation (COSMA).
+The sport industry is recognized as one of the fastest growing areas in our country's economy.
+According to Plunkett Research Limited, a leading provider of industry sector analysis and research, industry trends and industry statistics, "the estimated value of the entire sport industry in the United States in 2012 was \$435 million", and according to SportBusiness Journal " that figure is twice the size of the United States auto industry and seven times the size of the movie industry."
+In addition, at a recent global business of sports summit at Georgetown University, it was stated that " the sports industry, valued at over \$1 trillion worldwide, is central in global brand-building and economic expansion strategies for emerging growth companies in apparel, mobile technology, sporting venues and more."

+Saint Leo is the first undergraduate program housed in a school of business in the nation to be accredited by the Commission on Sport Management Accreditation (COSMA).
 This new accreditation was first available in 2010.
-The program is one of only two programs in the nation to earn accreditation in the first year available, and is currently the only accredited program housed in the Donald R. Tapia School of Business.
-Common Body of Knowledge (27-30 credit hours) The Common Body of Knowledge requirements are listed on pages 143-144.
+The program is one of only two programs in the nation to earn accreditation in the first year available, and is one of the few housed in a school of business.

 SPB majors substitute SPB 430 (which appears in the Major Requirements course listing) for GBA 231 in the Common Body of Knowledge.

-LINK (General Education) (51 credit hours) The LINK Program requirements are listed on pages 112-114.
-Major Requirements (37 credit hours) - SPB 101: Introduction to Sport Business 3 credits - SPB 230: Sport Facility and Event Management 3 credits or - SPB 240: Media Relations in Sport Business 3 credits - SPB 295: Sport Business Apprenticeship 1 credit - SPB 330: Social & Ethical Issues in Sport 3 credits - SPB 350: Risk Management in Sport 3 credits - SPB 360: Sport Marketing and Promotion 3 credits - SPB 410: Sport Governance 3 credits - SPB 420: Sport Finance 3 credits - SPB 430: Legal Issues in Sport 3 credits - Substitute for GBA 231 in the CBK. - SPB 449: Professional Development Seminar 3 credits - SPB 495: Internship Performance 6 credits - SPB 496: Internship Assignments and Colloquium 6 credits Elective Credits: Complete enough elective credit hours to fulfill total hours required for degree completion.
-Total Credits: 122
+SPB 101 - Introduction to Sport Business 3 credits SPB 230 - Sport Facility and Event Management SPB 240 - Media Relations in Sport Business 3 credits or 3 credits SFB 240 - Media Relations in Sport Business 3 credits SPB 295 - Sport Business Apprenticeship 1 credit SPB 330 - Social & Ethical Issues in Sport 3 credits SPB 350 - Risk Management in Sport 3 credits SPB 360 - Sport Marketing and Promotion 3 credits SPB 410 - Sport Governance 3 credits SPB 420 - Sport Finance 3 credits SPB 430 - Legal Issues in Sport 3 credits Substitute for GBA 231 in the CBK.
+SPB 449 - Professional Development Seminar 3 credits SPB 495 - Internship Performance 6 credits SPB 496 - Internship Assignments and Colloquium 6 credits

+General Elective Credits: Complete enough general elective credit hours to fulfill total hours required for degree completion.